stacks-network/sbtc-docs/src/best-practices.md

 ### No Direct Usage Of I/O

-Please don't use direct I/O calls in libraries at all costs.
+Please avoid using direct I/O calls in libraries at all costs.
 You can bind direct I/O in the final application.
 Our libraries should never use direct I/O in the ideal world.
 I/O destroys deterministic behavior.
 Determinism is essential for testing and debugging because it allows us to reproduce behavior.
 If we can avoid I/O in our libraries, we can achieve 100% test coverage for them.

+A direct I/O call works like a virus.
+If a function `g` uses another function `f` that uses a direct I/O call, then `g` also uses a direct I/O call.
+We have a huge challenge writing a unit test for the `g` function.
+Solution: If we can't change the `f` function, we may consider a [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).

 Try to avoid using multithreading and async programming in a library.
 Use simple synchronous functions that transform a state.
 A top-level application may decide how to bind the functions using different techniques, such as a [thread pool](https://en.wikipedia.org/wiki/Thread_pool).